Skip to main content

 Calling the subblock

-The subblock may be called zero or more times within the function by calling the delve parameter like any other function.
+The subblock may be called zero or more times within the function by calling the special delve parameter.
 If delve is null or undefined, then calling it will have no effect, but will also not error.
 If delve is not called with the correct number of parameters, an error will be generated at compile time.

 Any parameters for the delve call declared with use will be filled from context if they are not explicitly provided.